 This is Adrian, Michigan's own community band.
 We give free and family-friendly concerts of traditional band music including marches, medleys from nearly every genre, classical transcriptions, and newer art music written specifically for wind ensemble.
 We frequently feature talented solo musicians from throughout the county.

-Brian is in his second year as the director of the Adrian City Band.
+Brian is in his third year as the director of the Adrian City Band.
 He is a Blissfield native and has played as a member with the band (on Tuba) through his formative years in high school and again as he returned to the area after pursuing a degree in Music Performance from Eastern Michigan University.
 While attending EMU he was principal tubist for both the EMU symphony orchestra as well as the Wind Symphony.
 In 2011 he won the William Stewart Undergraduate soloist competition and was featured as a soloist with the EMU Symphonic Band.
-He served as the president of the EMU chapter of Mu Phi Epsilon, an International Professional Music Fraternity.
+He served as the president of the Delta Epsilon chapter of Mu Phi Epsilon at EMU, an International Professional Music Fraternity.
 After graduating he served as the Administrative Assistant for the EMU Bands Department for several years.
-During his time at the EMU School of Music and Dance, both as a student and as a staff member, Brian had the opportunity to study and collaborate with a diverse and accomplished sampling of music educators, conductors and performers including, Matt Tropman, Aaron Tindall, Gail Robertson, Mark Waymire, John Zastoupil, Trey Jacobs, Amy Knopps, and Mary Schneider.
+During his time at the EMU School of Music and Dance, both as a student and as a staff member, Brian had the opportunity to study and collaborate with a diverse and accomplished variety of music educators, conductors and performers including, Matt Tropman, Aaron Tindall, Gail Robertson, Mark Waymire, John Zastoupil, Trey Jacobs, Amy Knopps, and Mary Schneider.

 “For the years I participated in high school, and now again as I have returned to Lenawee county, the Adrian City Band has been such a welcoming and warm place to share and develop my lifelong passion for music.
 The hours I have spent with this ensemble have been paramount to my journey as a musician and human.
 I hope to pass on this passion and provide an opportunity for other musicians to develop their passions and cultivate treasured memories and friendships with some of Lenawee county’s finest musicians.”